What is Zydelig?

 Zydelig should not be used as the first medicine to treat anyone, including people with CLL, small lymphocytic lymphoma (SLL), follicular lymphoma (FL), and other slow growing (indolent) non-Hodgkin lymphomas.

 Zydelig should not be used in combination with bendamustine and rituximab, or in combination with rituximab to treat people with FL, SLL, and other indolent non-Hodgkin lymphomas.

 It is not known if Zydelig is safe and effective in children.

 What is the most important information I should know about Zydelig?

 Zydelig can cause serious side effects that can lead to death, including:

 - Liver problems.
 Abnormal liver blood test results are common during treatment with Zydelig.
 Zydelig can cause severe liver problems.
-Your doctor will do blood tests before and during your treatment with Zydelig to check for liver problems.
-Tell your doctor right away if you get any of the following symptoms of liver problems:
+Your healthcare provider will do blood tests before and during your treatment with Zydelig to check for liver problems.
+Tell your healthcare provider right away if you get any of the following symptoms of liver problems:

 - yellowing of your skin or the white part of your eyes (jaundice)